crypto7world/btc-heritage/README.md

 ## Minimum Supported Rust Version (MSRV)

-This library compile with Rust 1.81.0.
+This library compiles with Rust 1.81.0.

-While I will always remain on stable Rust (i.e. _NOT_ depend on nightly), I do not plan on being conservative on the MSRV.
-If at some point a mildly interesting feature pops in a new Rust version, I will happily bump up the MSRV.
+While we will always remain on stable Rust (i.e. _NOT_ depend on nightly), we do not plan on being conservative on the MSRV.
+If at some point a mildly interesting feature pops in a new Rust version, we will happily bump up the MSRV.

 <p align="right">(<a href="#top">back to top</a>)</p>